-It was during one of these episodes of bottomless searching that I first came across Lil Miquela.
+It was during one of these episodes of bottomless searching that I first came across (8).
 Her face was arresting — bright, catlike eyes, impossibly pillowy lips, and a tooth gap to rival Lauren Hutton’s.
 She was racially ambiguous with heavy freckles and had the kind of baby bangs I’ve spent twenty years striving for.
 She had cool friends who she got ice cream with on the Venice boardwalk and met up with in photo studios around LA.

 Oh, and she wasn’t real.

-Upon further inspection, it becomes apparent to anyone who has ever laid eyes on a human woman that @lilmiquela is not, strictly speaking, alive.
+Upon further inspection, it becomes apparent to anyone who has ever laid eyes on a human woman that (1) is not, strictly speaking, alive.
 She is some kind of simulacrum, well-made and remarkably present but a simulacrum nonetheless.
 That in and of itself didn’t disturb me, but what was disorienting was the fact that her many thousands of followers seemed to think it was still up for debate.

 ” (2),” said the _Daily Mail._ Some Instagram users insisted she was a real woman using technology to enhance her features.
 Others proclaimed she was a promo for the coming Sims 9 game.
 Yet others just said that her hair was goals and her outfits were fire.